Frequently Asked Questions

 Uniform – What COLOUR uniform (shirt and socks) do I wear?

-In 2018, all umpires are expected to wear the green and grey uniform (by ISC or BLK).
+In 2019, all umpires are expected to wear the green and grey uniform (by ISC).
 This consists of a green shirt, grey shorts and green/grey socks.
 All umpires are required to wear the SMJFL uniform – Senior/other league uniforms are not permitted even if they are the same colours.
 A first-time field umpire will only need to umpire 2 games to cover the cost of required uniform items – parents are encouraged to make sure that young umpires actually PAY for their uniform to give them experience at earning and paying for required equipment.

 Sweatbands are different colours dependent on the umpires’ level of experience.

 Light Blue – Novice umpire who is a first year or second year who has had little experience umpiring and still learning the craft.

 Light Green – Intermediate umpire who has been in the system for a couple of seasons and have already or are ready to progress to higher age groups.

 White – Experienced umpires who are fully seasoned, been with the SMJFL for a number of years and are already or have the capability to umpire at the senior leagues.